 Gates is still popular among conservative law-and-order types.
 Drugs on a block?
 Send in an armored tank.
 Casual drug users?
 "Taken out and shot."
 Oh, he later said those words were just "calculated hyperbole."
 You know, to get attention.
 Well he got mine.

-I wonder what Daryl Gates's position was when a 16-year-old punk punched one of his police officers?
-Probably charge him as adult and throw away the key.
-If only that had happened to Gates when Gates was a young cop-punching punk we might have been saved his rule.
+I wonder what Daryl Gates's position would be when a 16-year-old punk punched one of his police officers?
+Probably charge him as an adult and throw away the key.
+If only that had happened to Gates when Gates was a young cop-punching punk we might have been saved from his rule.
 But Gates did not live by the Golden Rule.

 Based on Gates political connection (break #3), he becomes police chief (break #4).
 Now let's look at some of the lowlights of his 43-year police career, the last 14 of which he was in charge: